Get Tech Tips

 Simply put, entropy is a state of disorder when molecules get more disorganized and spread out.
 It is different from enthalpy, which measures heat exchange in our HVAC/R systems.
 We can treat entropy as a measure of wasted energy potential.

 Entropy can only increase overall.
 We see an entropy “decrease” in the refrigeration cycle, but it refers to entropy within the system.
 When entropy appears to decrease in the system, the overall entropy increases outside the system.
-Entropy can theoretically stay the same.
+Entropy can also theoretically stay the same.
 However, physical processes like friction will always add a little bit of entropy.

 Within the refrigeration cycle, temperature and pressure directly affect the entropy in the system.
 Rising temperatures will increase the entropy, and increasing pressure will decrease the entropy.
 Compressors raise the temperature and pressure of the gaseous refrigerant.